 The Math for America Fellowship pays for your master’s degree in Mathematics Education and gives you abundant financial and moral support as you launch into your teaching career.
 You must agree to teach math for five years at the high school level.*

 The Fulbright ETA (English Teach Assistant) Award will send you to teach English in one of many countries around the world, and will pay your way and support you while you’re there.
 You can use your free time to pursue a project of your choosing.

-The China Education Initiative will send you to teach English for two years in an underserved Chinese school.
+Teach for China will send you to teach English for two years in an underserved Chinese school.
 You will be paid enough to live at a standard commensurate with that of your rural neighbors.